 The War Machine — A member of the House Armed Services Committee for his whole career, Rick gladly takes huge sums of money from companies that produce the munitions and killing machines shipped across the globe to America's endless wars.

-Featuring: Lockheed Martin, Raytheon, BAE Systems, General Electric, Parsons Corporation, General Dynamics, United Technologies, Kaman Corporation, General Aviation, Leidos Incorporated, Textron Incorporated (Bell Helicopters), Aerojet Rocketdyne, Harris Corporation (ITT Corporation), L3Harris Technologies, Oshkosh Corporation, SAIC Incorporated, Spectrum Group.
+Featuring: Lockheed Martin, Raytheon, BAE Systems, General Electric, Parsons Corporation, General Dynamics, United Technologies, Kaman Corporation, Northrop Grumman, Leidos Incorporated, Textron Incorporated (Bell Helicopters), Aerojet Rocketdyne, L3Harris Technologies, Oshkosh Corporation, SAIC Incorporated, Spectrum Group.

 The Climate Criminals — A longtime backer of oil pipelines and expanding fossil fuel infrastructure, Rick rakes in hundreds of thousands of dollars from the fossil fuel corporations contributing to the climate crisis.